GitHub Next Logo

 Unfortunately, this run time cost must be paid every time the analysis runs, even if only a very small part of the code base changes.
 As an extreme example, even if the developer just fixes a typo in a comment they still have to wait 6 minutes before updated (and unchanged!) analysis results become available.
 This is because all analysis runs are entirely independent from each other, and previous results are not reused in any way.

-In the incremental CodeQL project, we investigate how we can speed up CodeQL analyses with incrementalization.
+In the Incremental CodeQL project, we investigate whether we can speed up CodeQL analyses with incrementalization.
 Instead of repeated re-analysis from scratch on the entire code base, an incremental analysis keeps around the previously computed result and updates that based on the changed code parts.
 Prior research shows that this approach can lead to significant performance improvements because a small program change typically leads to small changes in the analysis result.
 In turn, developers can expect to see much quicker feedback on their PRs (seconds instead of minutes) because the runtime becomes proportional to the size of the code change and not the size of the entire code base.

 Project phases